pnwairfire/bluesky/docs/usage.md

 ##### GeoJSON vs. Lat + Lng + Area

-One thing to note about the fire data is that the location can be specified by a single lat/lng pair with area (assumed to be acres) or by GeoJSON data, such as a polygon or multi-polygon representing the perimeter.
+One thing to note about the fire data is that the location can be specified by a single lat/lng pair with area (assumed to be acres) or by perimeter data, represented by a polygon or multi-polygon.

 The following is an example of the former:

     # TODO: fill in new example